Should Data Privacy Eclipse Convenience?

 #3, Facebook is an open forum, Educa has layers

-Part of what’s concerning for child care centre owners and directors is controlling the messaging on Facebook.
+Part of what’s concerning for schools and child care centre owners and directors is controlling the messaging on Facebook.
 It has an equal and open forum structure where everyone in a group sees everything and anyone can make comments.

 The Educa platform has two distinct feeds for communicating with families: